npatta01/search-engine-workshop/readme.md

 - show examples of similar embedding
 - how to deal with long passages
 - u may not need semantic search, might get away eith doc2query

+Go to DIR: /projects/search-engine-workshop
+Type: docker-compose up

+In the notebooks test... checks the milvus and elastic connections